CarsonV8824/CarsonV8824/README.md

 Welcome to my GitHub profile.

 # 💫 About Me:
-- 🔭 I am currently working on a Ticket to Ride game<br>- 🌱 I am learning Data and AI at STA<br>- 👯 I am open to collaborating on small utilities and game
+-🔭 I am currently working on a Ticket to Ride game
+-🌱 I am learning Data and AI at STA
+-👯 I am open to collaborating on small utilities and game

 # 💻 Tech Stack: